fnalways/terminus-docs/docs/manual/tasks/wise.md

+---
+description: Transform your Olares into a powerful information hub with Wise - featuring AI-driven content curation, cross-platform aggregation, and seamless bookmarking capabilities.
+---
 # Curate information hub

 Wise is a local-first, AI-driven modern reader and a core application within the Olares ecosystem.
 It assists you in collecting, reading, and managing information from various platforms, thereby creating and maintaining a personal information hub.